yendregi/yendregi/README.md

  - I am Yendregi & I like to code
- - These are my various code interests ..
+ - These projects are my various code interests ..